 No fucking number 2?!?

-Who’s the genius who came out with this smart idea?
+Who’s the genius who came out with this smart idea?!?

-The bus was meandering at a measly five mph as it struggles up the mountain and the next stop is hours away.
-I thought about jumping out into the desert, do my thing and then run to catch up to the bus.
+The bus was meandering at a measly five mph as it struggles up the mountain, and the next stop is hours away.
+I thought about jumping out into the desert, do my thing, and then run to catch up to the bus.

 I relieved myself on the toilet, ignoring what the sign says.
 I bellowed out a sigh of relief as toxic gas and fluids exited my body.
 It tamed the turmoil that was my stomach.
 Satisfied, I looked around for a toilet roll to clean up what mess was made.

-That was when I found out…
+That was when I found out that.

 There’s no fucking TP!

 I frantically searched the bathroom for anything I can find.
 Just anything.
 Paper.
 Water.
 There was nothing.
 The bathroom was as barren as the desert outside.
-I had a pack of baby wipes, but I left it inside my backpack on bus storage compartment.
+I had a pack of baby wipes, but I left it inside my backpack on the bus storage compartment.

 I was running out of options and started to become desperate.
 So, I did what any self-respecting gentleman would do and rummaged through the trash bin in the bathroom to find something I can use.

 The only thing I can see was a wet white cloth towelette.
 It seemed clean.
 It was not discolored.
 I hesitated to pick it up as I navigated it towards my face to smell it.
 It didn’t smell like anything.

-Well, here NOW is where I divulged the embarrassing moment to you fellow Steemians because I have trust in our little community and I trust you will understand…
+Well, here NOW is where I divulged the embarrassing moment to you fellow Steemians because I have trust in our little community, and I trust you will understand…

 I wiped my ass with that wet used towelette that I picked up from the trash can in the bathroom.

 There.
-I had to get it out of my chest and now I feel relieved and I’m still STD free…
+I had to get it out of my chest, and now I feel relieved, and I’m still STD free…